stekole/loadgen-monitor/README.md

 ## Introduction

-I decided to break this up into 3 parts just to kinda walk you, or anyone, through the build process:
+This project is broken down into three parts just to walk you, or anyone, through the build process:

 The three parts are broken down into: